bhargav/saul-inference/saul-core/doc/SAULLANGUAGE.md

 ```
 ### Training and Testing classifiers

--Call `train()` method to train your classifier using the populated data in the data model's training instances:
+ - Call `train()` method to train your classifier using the populated data in the data model's training instances:

 ```scala
 OrgClassifier.learn(numberOfIterations)
 ```
 where number of iteration determines how many times the training algorithm should iterate over training data.

--Call `test()` method to test your classifier using the populated data model's test instance:
+ - Call `test()` method to test your classifier using the populated data model's test instance:

 ```scala
 OrgClassifier.test()